junxit/us-congress-bills-111/metadata.md

 - 2009-05-21 — Senate amendment submitted
 - 2009-05-21 — Senate amendment submitted
 - 2009-05-21 — Senate insists on its amendment, asks for a conference, appoints conferees Inouye; Byrd; Leahy; Harkin; Mikulski; Kohl; Murray; Dorgan; Feinstein; Durbin; Johnson; Landrieu; Reed; Lautenberg; Nelson NE; Pryor; Tester; Specter; Cochran; Bond; McConnell; Shelby; Gregg; Bennett; Hutchison; Brownback; Alexander; Collins; Voinovich; Murkowski. (consideration: CR S5804)
+- 2009-05-26 — Message on Senate action sent to the House.
+- 2009-06-11 — Conferees agreed to file conference report.
+- 2009-06-11 — Conference committee actions: Conferees agreed to file conference report.
+- 2009-06-11 — Considered as unfinished business. (consideration: CR H6550)
+- 2009-06-11 — DEBATE - The House proceeded with one hour of debate on the Lewis (CA) motion to instruct conferees on H.R.
+2346.
+The instructions contained in the motion seek to require the managers on part of the House agree to funding levels that will result in a total funding level that does not exceed the total funding level provided in the Senate amendment.
+- 2009-06-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-06-11 — Mr. Lewis (CA) moved that the House instruct conferees. (consideration: CR H6545-6550; text: CR H6545)
+- 2009-06-11 — Mr. Obey asked unanimous consent that the House disagree to the Senate amendment, and agree to a conference. (consideration: CR H6545-6550)
+- 2009-06-11 — On motion that the House disagree to the Senate amendment, and agree to a conference Agreed to without objection.
+- 2009-06-11 — On motion that the House instruct conferees Agreed to by the Yeas and Nays: 267 - 152 (Roll no. 329). (consideration: CR H6550)
+- 2009-06-11 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Lewis (CA) Motion to Instruct Conferees, the Chair put the question on adoption, and by voice vote announced that the noes had prevailed.
+Mr. Lewis (CA) objected to the vote on the grounds that a quorum was not present, and the Chair postponed further proceedings until later in the legislative day.
+- 2009-06-11 — The Speaker appointed conferees: Obey, Murtha, DeLauro, Lowey, Edwards (TX), Lewis (CA), Young (FL), and Granger.
+- 2009-06-11 — The previous question was ordered without objection. (consideration: CR H6549)
+- 2009-06-12 — Conference report H. Rept.
+111-151 filed. (text of conference report: CR H6683-6741)
+- 2009-06-12 — Conference report filed: Conference report H. Rept.
+111-151 filed.(text of conference report: CR H6683-6741)
+- 2009-06-12 — Mr. Obey asked unanimous consent that managers on the part of the House have until 11:59 p.m. on June 12 to file a conference report on H.R.
+2346.
+Agreed to without objection.
+- 2009-06-15 — Rules Committee Resolution H. Res.
+545 Reported to House.
+Rule provides for consideration of the conference report to H.R.
+2346.
+Conference report shall be considered as read and shall be debatable for one hour, equally divided and controlled.
+- 2009-06-16 — Conference report agreed to in House: On agreeing to the conference report Agreed to by the Yeas and Nays: 226 - 202 (Roll no. 348).
+- 2009-06-16 — DEBATE - The House proceeded with one hour of debate on the conference report to accompany H.R.
+2346.
+- 2009-06-16 — Motions to reconsider laid on the table Agreed to without objection.
+- 2009-06-16 — Mr. Obey brought up conference report H. Rept.
+111-151 for consideration under the provisions of H. Res.
+545. (consideration: CR H6865-6885)
+- 2009-06-16 — On agreeing to the conference report Agreed to by the Yeas and Nays: 226 - 202 (Roll no. 348).
+- 2009-06-16 — Rule H. Res.
+545 passed House.
+- 2009-06-16 — The previous question was ordered without objection. (consideration: CR H6884)
+- 2009-06-17 — Cloture motion on the Conference Report to accompany the bill presented in Senate. (consideration: CR S6710; text: CR S6710)
+- 2009-06-17 — Conference papers: Senate report and manager's statement and message on House action held at the desk in Senate.
+- 2009-06-17 — Conference report considered in Senate. (consideration: CR S6710)
+- 2009-06-18 — Cleared for White House.
+- 2009-06-18 — Cloture motion on the Conference Report to accompany the bill withdrawn by unanimous consent in Senate. (consideration: CR S6789)
+- 2009-06-18 — Conference report agreed to in Senate: Senate agreed to conference report by Yea-Nay Vote.
+91 - 5.
+Record Vote Number: 210.(consideration: CR S6793)
+- 2009-06-18 — Conference report considered in Senate. (consideration: CR S6772-6793)
+- 2009-06-18 — Message on Senate action sent to the House.
+- 2009-06-18 — Motion to waive all applicable points of order under Rule XLIV on Conference Report with respect to the measure agreed to in Senate by Yea-Nay Vote.
+60 - 36.
+Record Vote Number: 209. (consideration: CR S6772, S6788-6789)
+- 2009-06-18 — Senate agreed to conference report by Yea-Nay Vote.
+91 - 5.
+Record Vote Number: 210. (consideration: CR S6793)
+- 2009-06-19 — Presented to President.
+- 2009-06-19 — Presented to President.
+- 2009-06-24 — Became Public Law No: 111-32.
+- 2009-06-24 — Became Public Law No: 111-32.
+- 2009-06-24 — Signed by President.
+- 2009-06-24 — Signed by President.